Master of Architecture in Architecture

-Board at its meeting of 11 September 2019 decided that Central Saint Martins/University of the Arts London’s MArch Architecture should be prescribed for the period from 31 May 2020 until 31 May 2025 under section 4(1)(a) of the Architects Act 1997 for the purposes of entry onto the United Kingdom Register of Architects.
+At its meeting of 11 September 2019, the Board decided that the above qualification should be prescribed for the period from 31 May 2020 until 31 May 2025* under Section 4(1)(a) of the Architects Act 1997 for the purposes of entry onto the United Kingdom Register of Architects.

-Prescription of the qualification is subject to the standard conditions set out in Sections 5.4 and 5.5 of the Board’s procedures, namely:
+Prescription is subject to the Standard Conditions set out in the Board’s Procedures, namely:

-- Prescription of the qualification shall be by reference to the programme specification, submitted with the application of 31 May 2019, for Central Saint Martins/University of the Arts London’s MArch Architecture.
-No change may be made to the title of any course or qualification or substantial change to the content so defined within that programme specification (allowing for a normal course development) without first obtaining the written permission of the Board.
+- Prescription of the qualification shall be by reference to the Programme Specification – submitted with the application of 31 May 2019 – for the Master of Architecture in Architecture (two years, full-time) qualification.
+No change may be made to the title of any course or qualification or substantial change to the content so defined within a programme specification (allowing for a normal course development) without first obtaining the written permission of the Board.

-- Annually by 13 December each year, commencing on 13 December 2020, the institution is required to provide the Board with information of the nature set out in Appendix 2 of its procedures to enable the Board to see that i. all its criteria and the relevant requirements set out in Article 46 (or Article 47) of the Mutual Recognition of Professional Qualifications Directive [2005/36/EC] are being attained by students who have been awarded the qualification prescribed; ii adequate systems are in place to ensure that all the Board’s criteria will be met by students/candidates for the period of prescription; iii. that the institution’s resources remain as set out in its application and are adequate; and iv. all of the factors referred to at paragraphs 6.6 and 6.7 of the procedures continue to be demonstrated; and
+- Annually by 13 December** – commencing on 13 December 2020 – the institution is required to provide the Board with information of the nature set out in Appendix 2 of its Procedures to enable the Board to see that i. all its Criteria and the relevant requirements set out in Article 46 (or Article 47) of the Mutual Recognition of Professional Qualifications Directive [2005/36/EC] are being attained by students who have been awarded the qualification prescribed; ii adequate systems are in place to ensure that all the Board’s Criteria will be met by students for the period of prescription; iii. that the institution’s resources remain as set out in the application and are adequate; and iv. all of the factors referred to at paragraphs 6.6 and 6.7 of the Procedures continue to be demonstrated.

-- The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student/candidate lacks a required antecedent qualification e.g. Part 2 without Part 1.
+- The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student lacks a required antecedent qualification, e.g. Part 2 without Part 1.

-- the course proposals, including the educational aims, the intended learning outcomes, the assessment criteria etc., have been designed with the clear aim of ensuring that all those who receive the qualification meet all the criteria;
+- The course proposal – including the educational aims, the intended learning outcomes, the assessment criteria etc – had been designed with the clear aim of ensuring that all those who receive the qualification meet all the Criteria;

-- the institution has adequate systems in place to ensure that candidates awarded the qualification meet all the criteria; and
+- The institution has adequate systems in place to ensure that students awarded the qualification meet all the Criteria; and

-- The institution has adequate resources to maintain and where appropriate increase the achievements of candidates in meeting the criteria.
+- The institution has adequate resources to maintain and where appropriate increase the achievements of students in meeting the Criteria.